Tampa Personal Injury Attorney selected for Best of the Bar

 Vanguard Attorneys is a personal injury law firm located in Tampa, FL

-TAMPA, FLORIDA, UNITED STATES OF AMERICA, April 7, 2023/EINPresswire.com/ -- Tampa, FL – Vanguard Attorneys is pleased to announce Managing Attorney Karina Perez Ilić has once again been selected for ‘Best of the Bar’ in the practice area of Personal Injury for the state of Florida.
+TAMPA, FLORIDA, UNITED STATES OF AMERICA, April 11, 2023/EINPresswire.com/ -- Vanguard Attorneys is pleased to announce Attorney Silvia Amador Brett has been selected for ‘Best of the Bar’ in the practice area of Personal Injury for the state of Florida.
+This is a second consecutive year Ms. Brett has received this distinction.

 To be ranked among the ‘Best of the Bar’ attorneys must achieve an independently verified settlement or verdict that is within the Top 100 in their state.

-Attorney Ilić is an aggressive litigator with diverse expertise in civil litigation including catastrophic workplace accidents, premises liability, slip and fall accidents and motor vehicle accidents.
-She is not afraid to be a fierce advocate for clients who have been wronged or injured.
+Attorney Brett fearlessly defends Florida residents who have been injured or wrongfully harmed by others and has experience handling civil litigation cases including catastrophic workplace accidents, premises liability, slip and fall accidents and motor vehicle accidents.

-She is a member of the Florida State Bar and is admitted to practice in both the U.S. District Court for the Middle District of Florida and the Southern District.
-In 2023 she was elected Program Director for the Tampa Bay Trial Lawyers Association (TBTLA).
+She is a member of the Florida State Bar and is active in both the local and state-wide trial lawyers’ organizations.
+As a member of the Florida Justice Association’s Young Lawyer Section since 2018, she is currently on their Board of Directors.

-As Managing Attorney at Vanguard Attorneys, she is devoted to providing their clients with superior service to ensure that each of their unique needs have been met and that they have achieved the highest compensation possible.
+Ms. Brett joined Vanguard Attorneys in 2018 and is committed to serving our clients with outstanding legal representation, protecting their interests, and maximizing recovery for their injuries.
+In addition to speaking English, she can connect with our Spanish-speaking clients in their native tongue.

 EIN Presswire's priority is source transparency.
 We do not allow opaque clients, and our editors try to be careful about weeding out false and misleading content.